ASD-Blueprint/desktop.gov.au/program/engagement-framework.md

 - title: 5.
 Assess and Advocate
   body: |
     Technology is always changing and improving.
 At this final stage of the engagement, we would appreciate your participation in helping us continually improve the blueprint adoption experience.
 By actively engaging with the Whole of Government community, sharing your learnings on the [Community Portal](https://community.desktop.gov.au/), and participating in evaluation of the blueprint, you will make the experience better for future adaptations and new agency adopters.
-    We have also developed an [operational model]() which outlines and cost estimates the key roles and skills required to adopt the blueprint in agencies.
+    We have also developed an [operations model](/program/engagement/operations-model.html) which outlines and cost estimates the key roles and skills required to adopt the blueprint in agencies.
 ---

 The [Protected Utility blueprint](/blueprint/index.html) provides a validated and secure design for government agencies to standardise the way you work as well as communicate and collaborate securely.